tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 Once you have updated the template, reload the page -- it should look a lot better now, but the way the list items are presented is not the best.
 Once again, it looks pretty basic.
 Surely we can make it look even better!

 Let's use the [list group styles provided by Bootstrap](https://getbootstrap.com/docs/4.2/components/list-group/) to improve how the hyperlinks are presented.
 We can do this quite easily by changing the two `<ul>` elements to `<ul class="list-group">` and each of the `<li>` elements that we just added to `<li class="list-group-item">`.
 Once you have completed these steps, reload the index page.
 How does it look now?
-It should similar to [the figure below](#fig-bootstrap-styled-index).
+It should look similar to [the figure below](#fig-bootstrap-styled-index).

 {id="fig-bootstrap-styled-index"}
 ![The updated Rango index page, after applying both the jumbotron and two-column layout.
 How much better does it look now?](images/ch12-bootstrap-styled-index.png)